Nainuu/Learn-Git/Readme.md

 15. to check :git remote -v
 16. for setting upstream :git push --set-upstream origin main
 17. now you can use just : git push

+BRACHING
+1.  when adding new features in the repo then use branching
+2.